dsfields/spleen-node/README.md

       - `value`: _(required)_ the value to be matched.

-      This method returns a Boolean value — `true` if there is a match, and `false` if there is no match.
+      This method returns a Boolean value indicating whether or not there was a match.

     + `Filter.prototype.or(clause | filter)`: appends an instance of `Clause` or the statemetns within a `Filter` to the `Filter`'s list of statements using an "or" conjunctive.